scalascope/mixpanel-java/README.md

 Installation
 ------------

-Add the following repository to your pom.xml.
+Add the following repository to your pom.xml

 	<repository>
 			<id>scalascope-releases</id>